vladgeorge18/NLP-Notebooks/README.md

-# These notebooks explore the Fundamentals of NLP
+# These notebooks present the fundamental concepts of NLP